|Company||North Pembrokeshire & Fishguard Railway|

 The line was closed to passengers on 25 October 1937 (allowing construction of the Trecwn Royal Navy Armaments Depot on the resultant spur line) and to freight between Clynderwen and Letterston in May 1949.

 1378 was built by Fox, Walker and Co in 1878 (Works No 410) for the Narberth Road and Maenclochog Railway which became the North Pembrokeshire and Fishguard Railway in 1884 and subsequently the GWR.
 It was sold to the Gwendraeth Valley Railway in 1911 where it became number 2.
 This railway was subsequently absorbed into the GWR who immediately sold the locomotive to the Kidwelly Tinplate Company in 1923.
-It worked there until withdrawn in 1941 but it was 40 years before it was restored on put on static display at Scolton Manor Museum near Haverfordwest, Pembrokeshire, not far from its original line.
+It worked there (latterley as a steam boiler) until withdrawn in 1941 but it was 40 years before it was restored on put on static display at Scolton Manor Museum near Haverfordwest, Pembrokeshire, not far from its original line.

 The locomotive builders, Fox, Walker and Co were taken over by Thomas Peckett in 1880 and the firm became known as Peckett and Sons who built many steam locomotives for industrial use.